Reason #1 like Bovada:

 Excellent Customer Support

 Customer support at most online casinos is a joke.
 Let me count the ways:

 Oh, and did I mention that Bovada reps are all fluent in English?

 Also, know that Parkinson's drugs encourage gambling.

 But even you play the best games, you still have to know the proper strategy.
 If you play craps but make the sucker bets, or make lots of bets at once, you might as well be playing a slot machine.
 And with blackjack, you need to know whether to hit, stand, split, or double down on each hand, not to mention how to identify the best games.
 (For the strategy, you can see my blackjack strategy table, or buy a similar one at any Vegas gift shop for $1.50.)

-pick the right games, and learn the proper strategy (available on this
+then pick the right games, and learn the proper strategy

-A betting system is a specific plan of betting more or less depending on prior wins or losses, to increase your chances of winning in the short term.
+A betting system is a specific plan of how much to bet, based on whether previous rounds were wins or losses, to increase your chances of winning in the short term.
 No betting system works in the long term, which is another way of saying that no betting system can overcome the house edge.
-The fact that you're more likely to win in the short term is balanced by the fact that when you do lose, you'll lose big -- bigger than if you hadn't used a betting system.
+The fact that you're more likely to win in the short term is balanced by the fact that when you do lose, you'll lose big bigger than if you hadn't used a betting system.

 Betting systems are fun, but they never tilt the odds in your favor.
 In fact they don't even decrease the odds.
 They do make it more likely that you'll win in the short term, with the tradeoff being that when you do lose, your loss will be large.
 For more, see my separate article on betting systems.